wagnerdantas/Wagnerdantas/README.md

 # Welcome, i'm Wagner!!

-:computer: I'm a quality analyst studying full stack software development!
+:computer: I'm a quality analyst!

 :house_with_garden: From Brazil.